-Undergrad Stafford loan limits are very low compared to grad school.
+Stafford loan limits for undergraduates are very low compared to grad school.
 Many parents feel an obligation in our culture to give their children whatever college experience they want.

-I’ve seen this first hand when many of them email me with huge balances that cannot be placed on the most generous repayment plans.
+I’ve seen this first hand when many parents paying for graduate school email me with huge balances that cannot be placed on the most generous repayment plans.

-To see how this mistake happens, let’s look at Bob the corporate middle manager dad of 3.
-Bob wants to retire in the next 5 to 10 years, but he also wanted to help his kids through school.
-Bob takes on about $100,000 in Parent Plus loans for each child to help pay for their undergrad.
+To see how this mistake happens, let’s look at Bob the corporate middle manager dad of three.
+Bob wants to retire in the next five to 10 years, but he also wanted to help his kids through school.
+Bob takes on about $100,000 in Parent PLUS Loans for each child to help pay for their undergraduate degree.

 The children have the maximum undergrad Stafford loans, but they aren’t very large due to low loan limits.